 Round of 16

-The knockout stages of the Club World Cup began on Saturday, 28 June, and many people expected attendances to pick up.
-However, during the Round of 16, this wasn't really the case, with just four of the eight matches attacking more than 50% capacity.
+The knockout stage of the Club World Cup began on Saturday, 28 June, and many people expected attendances to pick up.
+However, during the Round of 16, this wasn't really the case, with just four of the eight matches attracting a capacity of more than 50%.

-The match between Inter Milan and Fluminense at the Bank of America Stadium was the worst-attended Round of 16 so far, pulling in a crowd of just 27% of the stadium's capacity.
+The match between Inter Milan and Fluminense at the Bank of America Stadium was the worst-attended Round of 16, pulling in a crowd of just 27% of the stadium's capacity.

 On the flip side, the aforementioned Inter Miami effect continued in the first knockout round.
 Lionel Messi and co proved that there is interest in football in Atlanta after all, with 65,574 fans turning out to watch David Beckham's franchise take on PSG.